matias-ceau/scripts/docs/scripts/fzfmenu.sh.md

+# fzfmenu (fzfmenu.sh)

 ---

-A script that integrates fzf with xterm for quick menu selections.
+Launches an interactive fzf menu in an xterm window.

 ---